BenKadosh1/IDD-Fa19-Lab3/README.md

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**

-With a 22k resistor I was able to get a much more reasonable range of voltages from 20 t0 1010, whereas with a 10k resistor I was able to get from 180 to 980.
+With a 22k resistor I was able to get a much more reasonable range of voltages from 20 to 1010, whereas with a 10k resistor I was able to get from 180 to 980.

 [Softpot In Action](https://www.youtube.com/watch?v=zEQxVH3rcrE&feature=youtu.be)
 [Photocell In Action](https://www.youtube.com/watch?v=H-Ps3cTD7cU&feature=youtu.be)